 Delta Zeta is an international sorority that was founded on October 24, 1902 at Miami University in Oxford, Ohio.
 There are 165 collegiate chapters in the United States and 250 alumnae chapters, which extend to Canada and the United Kingdom.
 Delta Zeta supports several national philanthropy organizations, is active in leadership, social activities, and promotes excellence in academics.
 The Lamp is Delta Zeta’s national magazine, which contains information for both chapters and alumnae.
 Delta Zeta provides its members with the opportunity to grow closer together as sisters and cherish memories that last a lifetime.

 Phi Omega sorority has been on the Eureka College campus for over twenty-five years.
-The goal of this sorority is the mutual advancement of its members, the promotion of a high standard of scholastic and social activity and the rendering of service to Eureka College and the community.
+The goal of this sorority is the mutual advancement of its members, the promotion of a high standard of scholastic, and the social activity and the rendering of service to Eureka College and the community.
 Its motto is to create a special bond between friends that will be strong even after college.
-The sorority stresses academics, and friendliness, closeness and a unique sisterhood.
+The sorority stresses academics, and friendliness, closeness, and a unique sisterhood.

-The Iota chapter of Tau Kappa Epsilon fraternity was granted its charter in 1917.
+Tau Kappa Epsilon fraternity, Iota Chapter, was granted its charter in 1917.
 The fraternity believes that the essential elements of true brotherhood are love, charity, and esteem.
 Tau Kappa Epsilon on campus boasts that its campus membership includes former President Ronald Reagan.